LDAP integration in TeamCity has two levels: authentication (login) and users synchronization:

 If you want to report an LDAP issue to us, make sure to include LDAP settings (

 teamcity-ldap.log* files).
-Make sure to describe the related structure of your LDAP (noting the attributes of related LDAP entities) and detail expected/actual behavior.
-The archive with the data can be sent to us via one of the supported ways.
+Make sure to describe the related structure of your LDAP (noting the attributes of the related LDAP entities) and detail expected/actual behavior.
+The archive with the data can be sent to us via one of these methods.